sajo25/netboxr/docs/_reports/2022-06-20-gsoc-week-two.md

     Global Network Null Model
     Local Network Null Model
 Write NetBox Output to Files

 Term Enrichment in Modules using Gene Ontology (GO) Analysis Alternative Pathway Data
     Using Tabular Simple Interaction Format (SIF)-Based Network Data Using PaxtoolsR for Pathway Commons Data
 Selecting Input Gene Lists for use with NetBox
++ weights

 **Remaining tasks**
+- Weekly email for report?
+- On Monday, ask supervisors whether Go Analysis should be part of Galaxy tool
 - Writing examples/tests for Louvain and Leiden community detection methods, and resolution and weights parameters
 - Does R output show up anywhere on Galaxy?
 - Cutoff value - selected via drop-down menu, slider?
-How many options
+How many options?
+- Finish and test neboxr Galaxy R file via command line
+- Start working on netboxr Galaxy XML file
+- Learn about Galaxy tool deployment

 **Discussion points for next meeting**
 - What should the input options for the Galaxy tool be?
 Give multiple options vs force specific format?
--
 - How would the input change if the list of genes is generated using method described in vignette (cgdsr package)?
 - Plotting for local network null model - histogram?
-- Should we also generate a meta file containing summary of selected parameteers and R (console) output?
+- Should we also generate a meta file containing summary of selected parameteers and relevant R (console) output?
 What else would that file contain?
 - Separate options T/F for analysis and plots?
-Eg. local null model
+Eg. local null model.
+How many options to give users?